Quantum theory of molecular orientations: Symmetric rotational states

 Since both irreps are one-dimensional, the two factors \(\ir\ot\Lambda\) in Eq.~\eqref{eq:rot-nuc-decomp} reduce to a scalar, leaving three remaining factors --- the lab-frame \(\z\)-axis projection factor and the two multiplicity spaces --- and thereby confirming Eq.~\eqref{eq:id-mom-rotnuc}.

 In correspondence with the three factors in Eq.~\eqref{eq:id-precursor-perrotational} and generalizing Eq.~\eqref{eq:basis-separable}, the basis states are then

 where we explicitly split each basis state into a factor coming from the rotational space and a factor coming from the nuclear space.
 Each basis state is expressible in tensor-product form, so each basis state is separable w.r.t.\ the rotation-spin decomposition.
-Possible entangled states include superpositions of such states for a given species or of states belonging to different species.
+Possible entangled states include superpositions of such states for a given isomer or of states belonging to different isomers.

-\begin{example}[water, \(\a^{\ast}\) para species] Water is a symmetric molecule with proper-rotation symmetry group \(\G=\C 2\).
+\begin{example}[water, \(\a^{\ast}\) para isomer] Water is a symmetric molecule with proper-rotation symmetry group \(\G=\C 2\).
 Its only element corresponds to a \(\pi\)-rotation around some axis \(\v\) such that the two hydrogen atoms and the oxygen are left intact.
 This symmetry group has two irreps, the trivial irrep \(\a\) and the sign irrep \(\b\), for which the rotation is represented by \(-1\).

 The molecule's sole perrotation from Eq.~\eqref{eq:perrotations} with a non-identity permutation component is$^{\ref{fn:notation-abuse}}$

 where \(\Perm(\v,\pi)=\nat(\perm{12})\) denotes the swap operation acting on the two nuclear-spin factors.